kmotoko/server-guideline/README.md

 + iptables: Only allow connections from cloudflare.
 + Nginx and Gunicorn setup and config.
 + Logwatch and tiger, lynis etc... or any other HIDS.
++ Zabbix: local_infile permission and mysqld config --> Is this config necessary?
++ Zabbix: subdomain, ssl, lets encrypt docs.
++ Zabbix: Zabbix agent in the client machine.
 + Add references.

 ## Create a non-root user